 Conditional use approval granted - Press Release

-Feb.
-22 - Subject to review letters from the Township's staff and consultants, consideration by the Lower Providence Township Planning Commission of the preliminary land development plans.
-The Planning Commission is an advisory board and it may make a recommendation to forward on to the Board of Supervisors for consideration.
-As a result of this presentation, no recommendation was put forth by the Commission.
-The applicant gathered input, will revise plans for review and most likely appear before the Commission at its April 26 meeting.
+July 26 - The Lower Providence Township Planning Commission will consider the revised preliminary plan.
+The Planning Commission is an advisory board and may make a recommendation to forward on to the Board of Supervisors for consideration.
+The applicant had presented preliminary land development plans to the Planning Commission on Feb.
+22. As a result of this presentation, no recommendation was put forth by the Commission.
+The applicant gathered input and has submitted revised plans.

 Feb.
 23 - Hearing before the Lower Providence Township Zoning Hearing Board to consider the applicant's variance from §143-240 to allow construction of retaining walls in areas of steep slopes and from §86-401 to permit placement of fill within any designated floodway.
 The Board heard testimony and expect to issue a verbal decision at the March 23 meeting.